Calculate D-Value for Towing Equipment on the Truck | Trailer

 First, let’s look at the rating on the coupling or pintle hook.
 We discovered this rating bears no relationship to your tow vehicle nor your trailer.

 However, combination pintle hook rating has a direct relationship to the tow ball.
 Tow balls are tested to a very specific rating according to AS4177.2

 The form below gives the user a multiple choice to ensure the correct device is selected.

 New Automatic Calculation Methods

-Customers unsure of how to calculate D-Value methods should go to the form calculation then enter in your truck GVM and the Trailer ATM.
+Customers unsure of how to calculate D-Value methods should go to the form calculation then enter in your truck total weight GVM and the weight of the trailer ATM.